Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Time-Domain Sum-Frequency Dynamics

 An analytical model of the time-domain SFG process allows to calculate the signal intensity $I_\t{SFG}(\tau)$.
 Starting from the IR pulse $E_\t{IR}(t)$, the interaction with the investigated system, characterized by a response function $R(t)$, causes a first-order polarization $\b{P}^{(1)}(t)$~\cite{Bor05,She16}:

-In case of resonant excitation of the system, a long-lasting coherent polarization is induced, dephasing over time.
-In the meantime, the arriving up-conversion pulse $E_\t{VIS}(t - \tau)$ creates the nonlinear polarization $\b{P}^{(2)}(t)$, Due to the non-resonant field $E_\t{VIS}$, an instantaneous interaction with the linear polarization $P^{(1)}(t)$ has been assumed, thus not requiring a convolution integral.
-Finally, the SFG intensity emitted by the second-order polarization, is received in dependence on the time delay $\tau$.
+In case of resonant excitation of the system, a long-lasting coherent polarization is induced, dephasing over time with a time constant $T_2$.
+The delayed up-conversion pulse $E_\t{VIS}(t - \tau)$ creates the nonlinear polarization $\b{P}^{(2)}(t)$,

+Due to the non-resonant field $E_\t{VIS}$, an instantaneous interaction with the linear polarization $P^{(1)}(t)$ can be assumed, thus not requiring a convolution integral.
+Finally, the SFG intensity emitted by the second-order polarization, is obtained as a function of the time delay $\tau$.